 Padraic Scanlan: time.
 Thank you very much.

-Jim Ambuske: Thanks for listening to conversations.
-A protection of the center for digital history at the Washington library.
+Jim Ambuske: Thanks for listening to Conversations, a production of the Center for Digital History at the Washington library.
 I'm Jim Ambuske your host and producer for this episode.
 We received additional support from Mount Vernon's media and communications department.
 Our music is “Witches Brew” by C,K, Martin.
 Head on over to our website for more great interviews in our other podcasts.
 You can find us at www.georgewashingtonpodcast.com.

 Thanks for listening.
 And we'll see you next time.